balassy/useless-box/README.md

 - Pin headers - to connect the shield to the Wemos D1 Mini.
 - Dupont cables or wires with connectors.
 - BluTack - to mount the wires and the controller board.
+- M3 screws - to mount the lids.

 ## Wiring